 Almost everything in your home was at one point or another transported by road.
 That’s motor freight.

 Motor freight trucking

-Motor freight trucking is how more than 90% of cargo makes its way across the country.
-A January 2021 report from American Trucking Associations says freight companies and carriers moved more than 12 billion tons of freight across the USA in 2019!
+Motor freight trucking is how more than 72% of cargo makes its way across the country.
+The American Trucking Associations says freight companies and carriers move more than 10 billion tons of freight across the USA annually, and tonnage continues to increase.

 Full trailer loads are exactly what they sound like.
 Partial loads include cargo that doesn’t quite fill a full trailer.
 It is billed in the same way as a full trailer load.

-Less-than-trailer-load (LTL) cargo is slightly different.
-Less-than-trailer-load cargo comes in smaller lots.
+Less-than-trailer-load cargo is slightly different.
+LTL cargo comes in smaller lots.
 Carriers calculate these rates based on weight class and volume.
 Examples of LTL cargo include totes of chemicals or materials for manufacturing or totes filled with grain from farming.

 Motor freight brokers